 Reputation is high on the global agenda, and boards are being called on to be accountable for their company's actions.
 We are seeing a rise in attention to corruption.
 While an awareness of the importance of human rights and business is growing, there is less understanding of how this may be both assessed and addressed.
 While 68% of respondents recognise human rights as a relevant business issue, only 13% are aware that their organisation has carried out human rights risk assessments.

-The Edelman Trust barometer 2015 reports that trust levels in business are now below 50% for the majority of countries surveyed.
-A recent CIMA study found that companies' use of the word 'trust' has risen by a factor of eight in the past decade, reducing it to a corporate buzzword.
+The Edelman Trust barometer 2015 continues to find that a majority of the public surveyed worldwide don't trust business.1 A recent CIMA study found that companies' use of the word 'trust' has risen by a factor of eight in the past decade, reducing it to a corporate buzzword.
 So it is not surprising that the need to strengthen relationships with wider stakeholders and increase understanding between business, government and wider society is high on leadership agendas - not least for reputation sake.
 Trust is at the heart of the matter.
 To achieve it, a sense of ethics needs to be reflected throughout the corporate culture, evidenced and believed in by all stakeholders.
 This CGMA report draws on insight from nearly 2,500 Chartered Global Management Accountant (CGMA) designation holders and CIMA students working in both private and public sectors to review how the landscape has changed since 2012.
 It highlights three clusters of critical questions that organisations should address to manage responsible business.